Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 Any additional field configuration is specified under the nested `config` element in a separate namespace.

-For example, you can configure some properties of the corresponding SQL Server column for any field by setting the following attributes on its `sql:column` element:
+For example, you can configure some properties of the corresponding database column for any field by setting the following attributes on its `sql:column` element:
 - `name` - the name of the database column for the field when not derived from the field's name.
 - `mode` - field persistence mode.
 Set to `none` to indicate the field is not persisted in the database.
 - `default` - the default value or expression for the database column for generating a DB script.